johnnuman/yomali-assessment/README.md

 - **Design Consideration**:
   Redis has been configured to persist data using AOF (Append-Only File), ensuring that the cached data is not lost on container restarts.
 Additionally, we’ve optimized Redis memory usage by setting limits (`maxmemory`) and using the **LRU (Least Recently Used)** eviction policy to maintain memory efficiency.

+- **How it works**:
+  I have implemented as a self-contained cache layer as single source of truth for lookup data tables. `SessionController` will use helper methods on `cache` object to check the cache if a record exists for that particular value, if not, the cache layer will automatically check the database, if a record is found, it will update the cache and return the record.
+If it is not even found in the database, for the sake of this assessment, no further validation is performed and it is assumed that the data needs to be persisted in database.
+So a new record is inserted in database, cache is updated and record is returned back to `SessionController`.

 > **Disclaimer**
 >